plpxsk/gists/r-style-tips.md

 ## For Rmd documents

-Are not overly long (a few hundred lines max)
+Rmd files are not overly long (a few hundred lines max)

 Place `library()` calls on top, not throughout